 What Is The Key To Quality Volume Hiring In Contact Centers?

 The world is constantly changing and the only thing that seems consistent is rapid innovation and increased dependency on technology to drive best-in-class business practices.
-Reliance on new technologies has further been fast-tracked by the Covid-19 pandemic, and this has impacted every industry in every country across the globe.
+Reliance on new technologies has further been fast-tracked by the Covid-19 pandemic, and this impacted every industry in every country across the globe.

-Ineffective volume hiring in contact centres
+Ineffective volume hiring in contact centers

 Human Resource practices have changed too.
 New technologies have created opportunities for improving efficiency and making better use of the time and skills of HR professionals.